jah18181/ytvancedx/README.md

 # Download

-### ALL release has been removed from repository as request from ReVanced Extended community.
+### ALL release has been removed from repository as [request from ReVanced Extended community](https://t.me/rvx_ot/2651) .
 USE REVANCED or WAIT FOR VANCED+ to be implemented, below are temporary link, its can get taken down anytime.

 ### THIS NOT A OFFICIAL PROJECT OF VANCED, ITS WAS RELEASED UNOFFICIALLY AND BASED ON REVANCED EXTENDED PATCHES.
 THIS UNOFFICIAL PROJECT HAS BEEN DISCONTINUED.